 Here is a photo of a restoration that we completed on a historic Lenox Hill residence.
 This project included the restoration and refinishing of the location's original 120 year old exterior fencing, newel posts, and gates.
-To learn more about our restoration process, please visit our "about" page.
+To learn more about this project, please click on our “Case Studies” page.

 Forged Monel Gate Hardware Custom Made for a Historic Residence